 Redeemer provides a wide range of co-curricular activities as an extension of students' educational experiences.
 Although participation is not compulsory it is strongly recommended.
 Many opportunities are provided for each individual student so that they can experience success and develop their skills.
 It is recommended that students engage in at least two co-curricular activities each year.
 A vast range of activities are offered in the areas of Sport, Music and Cultural activities.

 Yes.
 Redeemer participates within the GBC division of The Associated Schools inter-school sporting competition.
 Sporting competitions are played on Saturdays against other participating schools within the association.
 For more information visit: www.theassociatedschools.com.au

-Redeemer Lutheran College does not currently run its own private bus services, however we do enjoy the excellent services that are offered by both Mount Gravatt Bus Service and Logan City Bus Service (Clarks).
+In addition, Redeemer Lutheran College has excellent services that are offered by both Mount Gravatt Bus Service and Logan City Bus Service (Clarks).
 Please refer to the Transport page on our website for further information.

 Yes, Redeemer Lutheran College operates a compulsory BYOD (Bring Your Own Device) program across the College from Prep to Year 12.
 The type of device required will vary for Early Years students compared to Senior Years students.

 The College still continues to provide the appropriate hardware and software throughout the college to support specialist student learning.
 Students access computer labs when necessary to support the requirements of the Design and Information technologies, multimedia production and scientific inquiry.
 For further information about Redeemer’s BYOD program, visit the BYOD page on our website.

 Yes, students are able to hire an instrument from the College at a small cost for their music tuition.
 Students who hire a school instrument will be expected to participate fully in the associated ensemble/s for the duration of the hire period.